watchakorn-18k/Fenv/readme.md

 ## Changelog

+### 0.0.11

+- [x] change new pattern command

 ### 0.0.10

 - [x] add option -onlyenv for create only virtualenv without base file all
-- [] add command install for install package and add module to file requirements.txt
+- [X] add command install for install package and add module to file requirements.txt

 ### 0.0.9